 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
-553(b)(B), the
+553(b)(3)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
+Logistical details surrounding the event were not finalized and presented to the Coast Guard in time to draft and publish an NPRM.
+As such, the event would occur before the rulemaking process was complete.
+Because of the dangers posed by the pyrotechnics used in this fireworks display, this Safety zone is necessary to provide for the safety of event participants, spectator craft, and other vessels transiting the event area.
+For the safety concerns noted, it is in the public interest to have these regulations in effect during the event.

-Coast Guard finds that good cause exists for not publishing an NPRM.
-The permit application was not received in time to publish an NPRM followed by a final rule before the effective date.
-Delaying this rule would be contrary to the public interest of ensuring the safety of spectators and vessels during this event and immediate action is necessary to prevent possible loss of life or property.
-The Coast Guard has not received any complaints or negative comments previously with regard to this event.
-For the same reasons, the Coast Guard also finds, under 5 U.S.C.
-553(d)(3), that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
+Under 5 U.S.C.
+553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
+Any delay in the effective date of this rule would expose mariners to the dangers posed by the pyrotechnics used in this fireworks display.